Technology

 The workhorse of our service is HT-qPCR technology, a method designed to quantify genes with both precision and efficiency.
 This high-throughput approach allows us to screen hundreds of targets simultaneously, detecting ARGs even at low abundance within complex environmental samples.

-Unlike standard qPCR, HT-qPCR uses an array-based format that with high sensitivity and specificity is able to quantify multiple genes across hundreds of samples in parallel.
-This technology is particularly valuable for AMR monitoring, as it captures data at the necessary depth to track resistance gene shifts over time, revealing shifts in trends.
-By providing quantifiable, reproducible results, HT-qPCR gives our customers the data needed to make accurate risk assessments, contributing to an informed response to AMR in a range of settings, from wastewater to clinical environments.
+Unlike standard qPCR, HT-qPCR uses an array-based format that, with high sensitivity and specificity, can quantify multiple genes across hundreds of samples in parallel.
+This makes it particularly valuable for AMR monitoring, enabling the detection of meaningful changes in resistance gene profiles over time and revealing broader trends.
+By providing quantifiable, reproducible results, HT-qPCR supports a wide range of applications, from research and surveillance to informed decision-making across environmental, agricultural, industrial, and health-related settings.

 Find out more about the technology at TakaraBio's website